 Get That Job and Keep It Toolkit

 The Get That Job and Keep It Toolkit is meant to assist youth and their job coaches in the journey toward finding and maintaining a job.
 You’ll find helpful explanations, worksheets and links throughout the guide.
-This guide is best used in conjunction with a Google account and a supportive adult mentor that can serve as a Job Coach.
+This guide is best used in conjunction with a supportive adult mentor that can serve as a job coach.
 Download PDF